Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop

 \subsection{Human annotation task and psychological processes}

 Annotation quality can be affected by many factors.
 At the most basic level, a human annotation task can be conceptualized using signal detection theory (SDT) and its two fundamentally distinct parameters of discriminability (\textit{d'}) and decision criterion bias (\textit{beta}).
 Discriminability concerns the relationship between the mean signal strength of the distributions of positive and negative class instances.
-Nearly overlapping distributions pose a difficult discrimination, such as using photographs to distinguish older from younger between individuals that are close in age, whereas the overlap in signals is much smaller for gender discrimination from photographs \citep{nguyen_why_2014}. \textit{beta} in signal detection theory is an independent parameter, concerning the position of the decision criterion on these overlapping distributions, dropping it down to be more liberal to reduce the chance of misses (false negatives) or moving it up to be more conservative to reduce the chance of false alarms (false positives).
-The classic manipulation of \textit{beta} is achieved by the imbalanced distribution of positive and negative class instances or alternatively weighting the cost of misses and false alarms differently.
+Nearly overlapping distributions pose difficult discrimination, such as using photographs to distinguish older from younger individuals that are close in age, whereas the overlap in signals is much smaller for gender discrimination from photographs \citep{nguyen_why_2014}. \textit{beta} in signal detection theory is an independent parameter, concerning the position of the decision criterion on these overlapping distributions, dropping it down to be more liberal to reduce the chance of misses (false negatives) or moving it up to be more conservative to reduce the chance of false alarms (false positives).
+The classic manipulation of \textit{beta} is achieved by the imbalanced distribution of positive and negative class instances or weighing the cost of misses and false alarms differently.

-Signal detection theory has been applied to the analysis of sequential industrial inspection tasks, resulting in the supposition of a vigilance decrement that affects judgment quality over time \citep{wiener_application_1987, mackworth_breakdown_1948}.
+Signal detection theory has been applied to the analysis of sequential industrial inspection tasks, resulting in the supposition of a vigilance decrements that affects judgment quality over time \citep{wiener_application_1987, mackworth_breakdown_1948}.
 This classic approach fails to recognize change over time in the relevant features in the data.
-Moreover, though influential in the perception literature, signal detection theory also fails to address a number of issues that arise in conceptual judgment tasks.
-Much later, Kahneman and Tversky \citep{kahneman_prospect_1979} elaborated a theory of bias to describe incoherence in decision making depending upon the influence of context such as prior belief or loss aversion.
-In this sense ``bias'' is an umbrella term to characterize the systematic departure of decisions from rational analysis, which can account for a human annotator's errors for a drifting data stream.
+Moreover, though influential in the perception literature, signal detection theory also fails to address several issues that arise in conceptual judgment tasks.
+Much later, \citet{kahneman_prospect_1979} elaborated a theory of bias to describe incoherence in decision making depending upon the influence of contexts such as prior belief or loss aversion.
+In this sense \emph{bias} is an umbrella term to characterize the systematic departure of decisions from rational analysis, which can account for a human annotator's errors given a drifting data stream.